joetifa2003/weaver/paper/main2.typ

   caption: [Truthy and Falsy values in Weaver.],
 ) <fig:truthy-falsy>

-This is often used to provide default values for function arguments:
+This is often used to provide default values:
 ```weaver
 greet := |name| echo("Hello " + (name || "unknown"));
 greet("John") // Hello John